 John William Blackham 1878-1953

-Born in Belper on 26th May 1878, John was working as a cotton spinner by the time he was 12 years old.
+Born at Belper on 26th May 1878, John was working as a cotton spinner by the time he was 12 years old.
 After working as a labourer for his father, who was stove grate fitter, John became a locomotive engine driver, and on 11th September 1910 he married Elizabeth Ann Beard at Christ Church, Belper.
-He became a member of Belper Urban Council in 1920, which he held for 27 years, was a member of the Ancient Order of Foresters, and a Chief Ranger of the Belper Court.
-John died on 27th March 1953, aged 74, and was buried at Belper Cemetery.
+He was a member of Belper Urban Council for 27 years, having joined in 1920, as well as a member of the Ancient Order of Foresters, and a Chief Ranger of the Belper Court.
+John died on 27th March 1953, aged 74, and was buried at Belper Cemetery four days later.

 John Leslie Swain Blackham 1902-1934